 Why Strength Training Athletes should try Qigong for Mobility

-Whether you’re a strength athlete or bodybuilder, the goal is to increase training intensity and/or volume to gain more power and muscle growth.
-However, long-term progress and longevity both depend on prioritising two key factors: mobility training and recovery.
-If mobility isn’t one of your strength training goals, movements can become hindered by ROM limitations, pain, or compensatory patterns.
+Mar 15, 2019Whether you’re a strength athlete or bodybuilder, the goal is to increase training intensity and/or volume to gain more power and muscle growth.
+However, long-term progress and longevity both depend on prioritizing two key factors: mobility training and recovery.
+If mobility isn't one of your strength training goals, movements can become hindered by ROM limitations, pain, or compensatory patterns.
 Your progress will then plateau at best or, more likely, knock you down with injuries.
-Also, skipping recovery in favour of hard training days, can make you more vulnerable to physical, mental, and emotional consequences of under-recovery and overtraining.
+Also, skipping recovery in Favour of hard training days, can make you more vulnerable to physical, mental, and emotional consequences of under-recovery and overtraining.

 Effective and targeted warm-up techniques and mobility exercises can improve your alignment and ROM, promote tissue health, prevent injuries, and enjoy active recovery.
-We’ll help you understand why mobility training is especially relevant for strength training athletes, and learn how to boost your results with essential mobility work in your training and recovery plan.
+We’ll help you understand why mobility training is especially relevant for strength training athletes and learn how to boost your results with essential mobility work in your training and recovery plan.

 How does Mobility Training help build strength?